Bong happy ‘Parasite’ succeeded despite disparity it showed

 Bong had mentioned his admiration of Scorsese while receiving the directing Oscar, inspiring an impromptu standing ovation from the crowd.

-Bong said he was discussing with HBO making a TV adaptation of “Parasite,” with American director and screenwriter Adam McKay agreeing to be a writer on the series that could last five or six episodes.
+Bong said he was discussing with HBO making a TV adaptation of “Parasite,” with American director and screenwriter Adam McKay agreeing to be a writer on the series, which could run five or six episodes.

 “We have smoothly taken the first step with HBO,” said Bong, while denying reports that Mark Ruffalo and Swinton have been finalized as cast members.

 “The TV adaptation of ‘Snowpiercer’ is planned to air in May, but since we started talking about it in 2014 or 2015, it took about five years.
-(The TV version of) “Parasite” might take quite a while too,” he said.
+(The TV version of) ‘Parasite’ might take quite a while too,” he said.